TobiasDeBruijn/UU-INFOMSO/README.md

 # MSO Assignment 3 - Retake
 Tobias de Bruijn (4714652)

+## Document
+An accompanying document can be found at ./assignment.pdf

 ## Starting the game
 Use the dotnet CLI, Visual Studio, or any other means provided by the Dotnet framework to start the application.